BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 Fast forward to 2026, and our perspective has evolved.
 While still relying on [KOps](https://kops.sigs.k8s.io/)-managed Kubernetes clusters running on EC2 spot instances in private subnets on AWS, we needed greater observability at the network layer.
 Better insights into potential bottlenecks in our infrastructure.

 We faced issues with kube-proxy and the massive volume of iptables rules our nodes needed to manage.
-With each node handling thousands of iptables rules, we experienced slowness during large-scale scaling or downscaling events.
-The extensive iptables rule management required to ensure workload reachability became a significant bottleneck.
+At our scale—clusters reaching up to 1,000 nodes and 40,000 pods, each node had to maintain thousands of iptables rules corresponding to all services and endpoints in the cluster.
+During large-scale scaling or downscaling events, we experienced significant slowness.
+The extensive iptables rule management required to ensure workload reachability became a critical performance bottleneck.

 But wait!
 Why is changing the CNI supposed to improve anything here on those matters?